AIPS NRAO AIPS HELP file for POSTSCRIPT in 31DEC09

 /v {lineto currentpoint stroke moveto} def

-percent offsets and drawa a character string
+percent offsets and draws a character string

 /c {rmoveto gsave currentpoint translate rotate